Matthew-Dove/FrameworkContainers/README.md

 ### [Things we do for you]

-  * Set a default timeout of 30 seconds.
+  * Set a default timeout of 15 seconds.
   * Set the content type, and content length.
-  * Write in UTF8.
+  * Write in UTF-8.
   * Read error responses, adding them to the generated `HttpException`.
   * Renew DNS (*for the domain(s) you are calling*).
   * Disable insecure ciphers, only leaving up to date ones active.
+  * Enable fast header read.
+  * Async JSON uses `System.Net.Http.Json`, to serialize models via `System.IO.Pipelines` for best performance.

 ### [Examples]